Tanishka2744/Food_Ordering_Website/README.md

-# React Food Delivery Website
+# React Food Ordering Website

-This is a modern and interactive **Food Delivery Website** built using React.js.
+This is a modern and interactive **Food Ordering Website** built using React.js.
 Users can browse food items, add them to a cart, adjust quantities, and view total prices dynamically.

 ## Features